Crypto Tax Netherlands: Ultimate Guide 2024

 As you can tell, submitting your crypto taxes in The Netherlands is pretty complicated.
 There are a lot of places where it’s easy to make mistakes.

 Koinly is a crypto tax software tool that makes submitting taxes stress-free and easy.
 It combines all of your portfolio from each of your exchanges into one, easy-to-manage location.
-It then looks at every arsnation you’ve made, and calculates your tax report for you.
+It then looks at every transaction you’ve made and calculates your tax report for you.

 Try it for free and see what you think.